 Why Dark Glass Is the Right Choice

 Glass is chemically inert.
 It does not leach compounds into the oil it contains.
-It does not interact with the acidity of olive oil or accelerate under heat.
-A glass bottle of olive oil sitting in the same conditions as a plastic bottle will not contaminate the oil inside with plasticizers, BPA, or any other migrating chemical compound.
+It does not interact with the acidity of olive oil.
+And it does not accelerate under heat.
+A glass bottle of olive oil sitting in the same conditions as a plastic bottle will not contaminate its contents with plasticizers, BPA, or any other migrating compound.
 There is simply no migration pathway.

 Dark glass adds another layer of protection.
-Ultraviolet light degrades polyphenols and accelerates oxidation — the same process that turns a fresh, peppery oil flat and stale.
-Dark glass blocks UV light, significantly slowing this process and extending the window during which the oil remains at peak quality.
+UV light degrades polyphenols and accelerates oxidation — the same process that turns a fresh, peppery oil flat and stale.
+Dark glass blocks UV light significantly, extending the window during which the oil remains at peak quality.
+Read our full packaging comparison: glass vs. plastic vs. tin.

 This is why every bottle of EXAU olive oil is packaged in dark, heavy glass.
-Our bottles weigh approximately two pounds — not because we are trying to make an impression, but because the glass is genuinely thick and protective.
+Each bottle weighs approximately two pounds.
 It is the right container for a product we have spent a year farming and producing carefully.
 Putting it in plastic would undermine everything that happens before it reaches you.

-We also ship directly to you from our temperature-controlled warehouse in the US — no distributor split, no months under fluorescent lights in a grocery store.
+We also ship directly from our temperature-controlled warehouse in the US.
+No distributor split, no months under fluorescent lights in a grocery store.
 The oil travels from our family's groves in Calabria to our US storage facility, where it is held in controlled conditions until it ships to your door.
 The supply chain is where most olive oil loses its quality.
 Dark glass and direct-to-consumer shipping are how we protect what we make.

 Frequently Asked Questions